EclipsoXIV/smrpg/normal-rta-route.md

 Attack / Attack / Attack
 Attack (if you need this attack and have not been sandstormed or mistimed an attack, you are the most Never Lucky to ever exist)

-** A perfect fight kills with Mario in round 4 with good damage rolls, with worst damage rolls this can go all the way to Geno round 5
+***A perfect fight kills with Mario in round 4 with good damage rolls, with worst damage rolls this can go all the way to Geno round 5

-** Star Riders turn 1 should only happen if you miss 2 or more attacks on Croco and at least one of those misses is Geno

-Do minecart shortcut for free sub-2
+•	Do minecart shortcut for free sub-2
+•	You want 127 coins from the minecart minigame
+•	Needed for optimal coin route: Room 2 and Room 3, get to learning gamers :)
-Warp To World Map after Snifit cutscene
+•	Warp To World Map after Snifit cutscene

 ***Booster Pass***
-Examine 2nd Artichoker on the right for a Frog Coin Hidden Chest for Rock Candy
+•	Examine 2nd Artichoker on the right for a Frog Coin
+•	Hidden Chest for Rock Candy

 ***Booster Tower***
-2nd option for switch allies text prompt
+•	2nd option for switch allies text prompt
-If you did not do Wiggler jumps, step on the button to unlock the hidden area of Booster Pass Get Frog Coin Hidden Chest in upper right corner of 2nd room Get Frog Coin in lower left corner of room after Thwomp see-saw room Get Frog Coin in the crevice in same area
+•	Get Frog Coin Hidden Chest in upper right corner of 2nd room
+•	Get Frog Coin in lower left corner of room after Thwomp see-saw room
+•	Get Frog Coin in the crevice in same area
-Get all Frog Coins + Room Key in checkerboard room
+•	Get all Frog Coins + Room Key in checkerboard room
-Get Zoom Shoes
+•	Get Zoom Shoes
-Fight the ‘’forced’’ Chain-Chomp encounter in Booster Tower to fix EXP route if needed (7-9FP, Tbolt + Any physical?
-WIP) Get Goody Bag and Frog Coin in last room before curtain room (hidden chest above visible one) Do not fail curtain minigame and automatically receive Booster’s Charm
+•	Get Goodie Bag and Frog Coin in last room before curtain room (hidden chest above visible one)

 MENU:
-Switch -> Geno with Bowser
-Mario: Booster’s Charm (Press L x2)
+Swap Mallow for Bowser
 Bowser: Zoom Shoes + Work Pants

+•	Fail Booster mini game as fast as possible

+BOOSTER & SNIFSTERS (900/200 HP):
+Rock Candy / Terrorize / Jump
+Attack / Attack / Jump
+Swap to Mallow and Attack / Attack / **Attack if low rolled

 KNIFE GUY & GRATE GUY (700/900 HP):
-Terrorize / Rock Candy / Fireball
+Terrorize / Fireball Knife Guy / Swap to Geno and Attack

-IF GRATE GUY FEARS OR SLEEPS BOWSER:
+If Terrorize misses Knife Guy:	If Terrorize misses Knife Guy and Mario is muted:

-Swap to Geno and Attack / Attack / Attack
+Attack GG / Attack GG / Fireball KG			Attack GG / Cleansing Juice / Fireball KG
-Attack

-OTHERWISE:
+If Grate Guy sleeps Bowser:			Otherwise:

-Attack / Swap to Geno and Attack / Attack
+Swap to Geno and Attack / Attack / Attack		Attack / Swap to Geno and Attack / Attack Attack							Attack

-Attack
+***If Terrorize misses Grate Guy, do the fight as normal with a few extra hits on Grate Guy.
+***If Terrorize misses both of them, Defend x2 and go for Terrorize again on your next turn.
+If Grate Guy ends up muting or sleeping Bowser, turn the console off.

+[LEVEL]
+	Mallow [6] : SP

 ***Booster Hill***
-2nd option
+•	2nd option
-Collect at least 8 flowers to not need any backups before Boomer.
-(6 if you opted to do rose town instead of 2 Wiggler Jumps)
+•	Collect at least 3 flowers at a minimum, however 14 is optimal to not need any backup flowers o	This assumes you did not get the Flower Box drop from Croco 2, which reduces the optimal count to 9 and minimum to 0.
+The notes that account for backup flowers will not reflect this reduction going forward in this document, you’ll just have to subtract 5 on the fly

+Summary of Backup Flowers:
+Nimbus Flower Jar > Volcano chest > Nimbus chest near Heavy Troopa > Cannonball Balance chest > Nimbus chest in room where you jump on NPC's head > Sunken Ship hidden > Rotating Platforms chest > Vines chest > Sea chest

 ***Marrymore***
-Walk down center of sidewalk for cutscene
+•	Walk down center of sidewalk for cutscene
-Take back entrance
+•	Take back entrance
-Jump for Snifit before door
+•	Jump for Snifit before door
-After crashing through Snifit Door, talk to the door
+•	After crashing through Snifit Door, talk to the door

 MENU:
-Order: Mario -> Geno -> Bowser
+Order: Mario -> Mallow -> Geno
-Swap Mario and Bowser’s accessories (Zoom Shoes on Mario, Booster’s Charm on Bowser)
+Bowser: Unequip Work Pants, Zoom Shoes

 BUNDT (900 HP):

-Phase 1:
+Phase 1
-Attack (left x1) / Attack / Attack
+Geno Attack (168-178) / Mario Star Riders (438-470) / Mallow Swap to Bowser and Attack (150)
-Swap to Mallow and CCB / Defend with Mario / Attack
+Geno Swap to Mallow and Defend / Mario Defend / Bowser Attack (120) Dmg range before Bowser final attack = 756-798

-Candle Phase:
+Candle Phase ( * means untimed for this phase):
-Red Essence / Attack
+Red Essence (Mario on himself) / *Attack
-Attack / Attack / Attack if Mallow is alive, otherwise switch to Geno and Attack / Attack If swap:
-Attack / Attack / Attack
-If no swap:
+*Attack / *Attack

+Mallow is dead:				Mallow is alive:
+Swap to Geno and *Attack / *Attack		*Attack
-Attack / Attack / Switch to Geno and Attack / Attack
+Attack / Attack / Attack			Attack / Attack / Switch to Geno and Attack / Attack

 Raspberry (600 HP):
-Attack / Attack / Jump, repeat until dead
+Attack / Jump / Attack

-**If you mistime an attack before candle phase or just got unlucky damage rolls, defend until Geno’s next turn to start the candle phase
+Repeat until dead.
+Ultimate struggle bus

 [LEVEL]
-	Mallow [6] : SP
+Mario [6] : ATK
+Bowser [9] : ATK

-Leave w/ Peach
+•	Leave w/ Peach

 ***Mushroom Kingdom 3***
-Turn in Mallow’s Coin for Cricket Pie
+•	Turn in Mallow’s Coin for Cricket Pie
-Head to Chancellor
+•	Head to Chancellor
-ABC
+•	ABC
-Warp to Tadpole Pond after Peach finally joins
+•	Warp to Tadpole Pond after Peach finally joins

 ***Tadpole Pond***
-Talk to Frogfucius to open Star Hill
+•	Talk to Frogfucius to open Star Hill
-Warp to Marrymore and leave for Star Hill
+•	Warp to Marrymore and leave for Star Hill
-If you did not do Wiggler jumps, Warp to Booster Pass instead

-If you did Wiggler jumps, skip to Star Hill

-***Booster Pass***
-In the secret area, skip the Apprentice encounter: Here is a video to reference from headstrong Warp to World Map, then continue to Star Hill

 ***Star Hill***
- Section 1
+•	 Section 1
- Bottom middle
+o	Bottom middle
- Rightmost
+o	Rightmost
-Bottom left
+o	Bottom left
-Upper left
+o	Upper left
-Upper right
+o	Upper right
-Section 2
+•	Section 2
-Upper right
+o	Upper right
-Bottom right
+o	Bottom right
-Bottom middle
+o	Bottom middle
-Lower left
+o	Lower left
-Middle
+o	Middle
-Upper left
+o	Upper left
-Section 3
+•	Section 3
-Go for Star
+o	Go for Star
-Jump into cutscene towards Mario’s destination; save some frames over walking into place
+o	Jump into cutscene towards Mario’s destination; save some frames over walking into place

 MENU:
- 	Party Order: Mario, Mallow, Geno
+ 	Party Order: Mario -> Mallow -> Geno
+Peach: unequip Slap Glove (**do not unequip Lovely Dress)
+Bowser: Work Pants
+Geno: Unequip Finger Shot
+Mallow: Equip Froggie Stick
+Mario: Equip Hammer, Unequip Jump Shoes
-Unequip all Weapons and Zoom Shoes, and equip Booster’s Charm to Mario Warp to World Map
+Warp to World Map

 ***Seaside Town***
 SELL: